-The park has eight partial-hookup sites, four standard "walk-in" sites, a tee-pee, two platform tent sites, one dump station and one restroom.
+The park has four standard campsites, eight partial-hookup sites, four standard "walk-in" sites, a tee-pee, two platform tent sites, one dump station and one restroom.
 Maximum site length is 60 feet (limited availability).
 In addition, there are two primitive hiker / bicycle sites.
 Be aware that it can be very windy in the Columbia River Gorge, and be prepared for such conditions.

 Reservations & fees

 Reservations can be made online or by calling (888) CAMPOUT or (888) 226-7688.
 For fee information, check out our camping rates page.